cube3power/atsd/changelogs/2017_02/README.md

 ### Issue 3767
 --------------

-The [`CAST`](../../sql#cast) function can now convert both a string into a number, as well as a number into a string. `CAST`-ing numbers to strings is required to pass it as an argument into a string function.
+The [`CAST`](../../sql#cast) function can now convert both a string into a number, as well as a number into a string.
+Casting numbers (modifying data type) to strings is required to pass it as an argument into a string function.
 Applying `CAST` to a string returns a string for a numeric value formatted with a `#.##` pattern.

 ```sql
 SELECT datetime, value, metric